revoltchat/rfcs/rfcs/rfc-0000-discriminators.md

 # Future ideas

-WIP: friend links, QR friend invites, anything to improve friend UX
+As discussed previously, we may look into implementing:

+- Friend links / codes
+- Nearby find / QR friend codes / add by contact book
+- Add users by social connections
+- Global user search
+- Better friend flow UX

-WIP: additional privacy settings
+We may also want to look into implementing additional privacy settings for adding users.